- Highest quality products

 How often should I get my oil changed?

 Knowing when to change your oil is tricky because there isn’t a one-size-fits-all solution.
 Different cars and engines require different maintenance schedules.
 It also depends on your diving habits and conditions.
-The new rule–and perhaps the one that makes the most sense–is that you consult your vehicle’s manufacturer recommendations.
-If in doubt give your local Auto Masters a call and we will advise you.
+The new rule (and perhaps the one that makes the most sense) is that you consult your vehicle’s manufacturer recommendations.
+If in doubt, give your local mechanics at Auto Masters a call and we will advise you.

 After how many kms should I get my oil changed?